 This past month has been really hard hence why I haven’t posted much and it’s been difficult to find the motivation to write.
 I wanted to write down all my feelings here but it just didn’t feel right.
 When something awful happens to you, it’s hard to know how you’re meant to feel, act or carry on but maybe writing about something normal will help.

 I’m not a massive wine lover and often find myself choosing a cider whilst my friends share a bottle of wine.
 I found it strong and bitter and wondered why people even liked it except the fact it got you drunk quicker.
-Anyway, my cousin invited me along with her and we went to a vineyard in Bolney for a tour, tasting and lunch.
+Anyway, my cousin invited me along to a wine tasting at Bolney vineyard for a tour, tasting and lunch.

 A tour guide walked us round parts of the vineyard describing how old the vines are and how they’re treated before being made into wine.
-Who knew it took nearly 5 years before a bottle of wine will actually be ready to sell?!
-The vines are these ugly looking, gnarled things which would probably have looked nicer if we went during the summer months!
+Who knew it took nearly 5 years before a bottle of wine will actually be ready to sell?
 One vine makes about three to four bottles of wine which I thought would be more considering the amount the company were selling.
 There were no grapes growing when we went as this happens later on during the year.

 We got taken into a warehouse which had about 8 huge cylinders in and a machine which crushes all the grapes.
 I can’t really remember the technical names for these pieces of equipment but they were quite impressive.
 The grapes are crushed first before going into these large cylinders which are all labelled with the names of each wine.
 In another warehouse, the wine is bottled and put in huge rotation crates which are turned twice a day to stop residue on the surface of the liquid.
 It’s a very long process just for a bottle of wine!